leancodebox/GooseForum/README.md

 ## 📖 Project Overview

-GooseForum is a modern technical community platform built with Go + Vue 3 + TailwindCSS technology stack.
-It provides simple deployment and rich community features, designed as a lightweight forum system specifically for technical developers.
+GooseForum is a modern technical community platform built with Go + Alpine.js + TailwindCSS.
+It provides simple deployment and rich community features, designed as a lightweight forum system for technical developers.

 🌐 **Live Demo**: [GooseForum](https://gooseforum.online/)